 The quirky thing about iMessage not working is that you can’t fix a particular reason to it.
 We have tried plenty of solutions – some work, some don’t and it’s all so random that we really don’t know what fixes the issue precisely.

-Here are possible fixes, if iMessage is not working on iPhone running iOS 6.x or higher:
+Here are possible fixes, if iMessage is not working on iPhone running iOS 7 or earlier version:

 iMessage works on the network (3G/Wi-Fi).
 Occasionally, iMessage doesn’t work even if there is an active connection but it’s weak.
 For Wi-fi, make sure you’re closer to the source/router and if you are on 3G and the thing ain’t working, try restarting the cellular connections.